Cornwall Itinerary: 5 Days of Castles, Cliffs, and Hidden Villages

 Everywhere in Cornwall has its charm, but there are a few situations that are worth planning around to avoid stress.

 First, Cornwall may look small on the map, but getting from place to place often takes longer than expected.
-Many rural roads are narrow, winding, and not always well-marked.
+Many rural roads in Cornwall are narrow to very narrow.
 If you’re not used to driving on the left or navigating tight country lanes, take your time and allow for extra flexibility in your schedule.

 You should also avoid the temptation to pack too much into each day.
 Cornwall rewards slow travel.
 Many of the best moments come from unplanned stops or lingering longer than expected at a beach or cliff walk.
 Leave room in your itinerary to follow your curiosity and take in the scenery.

 Cornwall turned out to be one of the most memorable places we’ve visited in the UK.
 With a mix of coastal walks and ancient legends, it struck the perfect balance for our family.
-The slower pace of this trip gave us time to connect with each place we visited and with each other.
+The slower pace of this trip gave us time to connect with each place we visited.

 FAQ: Planning a Cornwall Road Trip